 - a.
 Whenever possible, adopt inclusive remote-working technology and avoid in-person meetings during prep and shoot. - b.
 Where face-to-face meeting is essential, adopt clear protocols in line with UK Government guidance.
-For example: - Use well ventilated spaces or hold meetings outdoors - Ensure only necessary participants attend - Ensure participants retain the required social distancing, and preferably do not sit or stand directly face-to-face - Avoid the need for sharing or passing around items, e.g. pens, printouts, iPads - View drawings, plans and other documents digitally where practical - Set a clear advance agenda and keep meeting time to a minimum
+For example: - Use well ventilated spaces or hold meetings outdoors - Ensure only necessary participants attend - Ensure participants retain the required social distancing, and preferably do not sit or stand directly face-to-face - Avoid the need for sharing or passing around items, e.g. pens, printouts, iPads - View drawings, plans and other documents digitally where practical

+- Set a clear advance agenda and keep meeting time to a minimum

-14. Cast and Stunts
+14. Cast and Stunts a.

-- a.
 Creative consideration may be required when blocking a scene.
 As cast and stunt performers cannot maintain social distancing at all times, in-front-of-camera activities will need to be rigorously COVID-19 risk-assessed on each production and discussed with the affected people before rehearsals and production start.
-If close contact is absolutely essential, this should be undertaken with the cast and/or crew working using fixed teams and/or face visors as outlined in section 4.a. to enable this work to proceed. - NB: Guidance will be incorporated into the Artist Casting Advice Note and Contract. - b.
-To reduce face to face contact time, where possible: - Work that can be done remotely should be, e.g. briefings, rehearsal viewings - Use radio, phone and video link where possible, for communication between set and rehearsal performers - c.
-To reduce risk of COVID-19 transmission, follow UK Government guidance on social distancing: - Keep cast and stunt performers in place for as little time as possible - Try to avoid performing in a face-to-face position - Consider a testing regime for cast and stunt performers if essential close proximity working is required - Cast members be on set only when required for their scene and to avoid unnecessary contact with other crew at all times - Allow only key performers, integral to the scene, on to set at a time

-NB: While keeping cast and crew on set to a minimum for each scene, remember that an Intimacy Coordinator must still be allowed on set if required by cast.
+If close contact is absolutely essential, this should be undertaken with the cast and/or crew working using fixed teams and/or face visors as outlined in section 4.a. to enable this work to proceed.
+NB: Guidance will be incorporated into the Artist Casting Advice Note and Contract. b.
+To reduce face to face contact time, where possible: - Work that can be done remotely should be, e.g. briefings, rehearsal viewings - Use radio, phone and video link where possible, for communication between set and rehearsal performers C. To reduce risk of COVID-19 transmission, follow UK Government guidance on social distancing: Keep cast and stunt performers in place for as little time as possible Try to avoid performing in a face-to-face position Consider a testing regime for cast and stunt performers if essential close proximity working is required Cast members be on set only when required for their scene and to avoid unnecessary contact with other crew at all times Allow only key performers, integral to the scene, on to set at a time NB: While keeping cast and crew on set to a minimum for each scene, remember that an Intimacy Coordinator must still be allowed on set if required by cast. d.

-- d.
 Child actors should only be closely accompanied by a parent.
-The chaperone must maintain social distancing at all times to reduce risk of transmission, unless they are also a family member. - Chaperones must continue to ensure regulatory compliance in line with all relevant legislation relating to child performance, but co-operate with parent to ensure this can safely be done in line with social distancing requirements

-NB: Consider the level of understanding and maturity of child actors in regard to their understanding of COVID-19 precautions such as social distancing.
+The chaperone must maintain social distancing at all times to reduce risk of transmission, unless they are also a family member. - Chaperones must continue to ensure regulatory compliance in line with all relevant legislation relating to child performance, but co-operate with parent to ensure this can safely be done in line with social distancing requirements NB: Consider the level of understanding and maturity of child actors in regard to their understanding of COVID-19 precautions such as social distancing. e.

-- e.
 All work that can be carried out outside should be, including rehearsals and tutelage for those of school age, if required.
-If rehearsals are not possible outside, consider going outside for regular breaks and between set-ups. - f.
-Where working with stunt performers, where possible ensure that: - Catch rigs (safety mats) and equipment that have performer contact are wiped down before and after use, and between performers - No other crew have contact with stunt equipment without prior approval from the Stunt Department
+If rehearsals are not possible outside, consider going outside for regular breaks and between set-ups. f.
+Where working with stunt performers, where possible ensure that:

+down before and after use, and between performers